 At the 2019 election, Liberal candidates Gladys Liu and Josh Frydenberg both had Mandarin signs at polling booths in the colours of the Australian Electoral Commission branding telling Chinese citizens how to vote ‘correctly’ (by putting ‘1’ next to the relevant Liberal Candidate).
 There was no Liberal Party branding on the sign and, in court, Liberal officials admit that the signs were designed to convey the appearance of official electoral commission material.
 Despite this the Australian Electoral Commission did nothing9.

-Fake ‘How To Vote’ cards were handed out in Peter Dutton‘s seat of Dickson designed to trick Greens Voters in voting for Dutton13.
+Fake ‘How To Vote’ cards were handed out in Peter Dutton‘s seat of Dickson designed to trick Greens Voters into voting for Dutton13.

 Barnaby Joyce ran up a bill of $675,000 over 9 months in his role as Special Drought Envoy.
 When asked what he did in the role, Joyce explained that he sent his “report” in the form of multiple text messages to Morrison.
 When The Guardian submitted a Freedom Of Information request for these texts, it was rejected on the grounds that Morrison was too busy to retrieve them.
 For some reason, Barnaby Joyce was seemingly too busy to provide them too15-17.